 - Poor motivation

+Many people associate progesterone with women because its presence combats high levels of estrogen.
+This relieves symptoms of PMS, including anxiety, anger, and strong emotions.
 As women enter menopause, progesterone is the first hormone level to decrease.
 This deficiency leads to mood swings, irritability, decreased sex drive and weight gain.
-As women produce less progesterone with age, hormone regulation is not as effective.
+When women produce less progesterone, their hormone regulation is not as effective.
 This often leads to unhappy women.

-At 25 Again, we optimize testosterone and progesterone.
-We adjust the body’s cortisol response to stress with supplements.
-The result is much happier patients, many of whom will be able to get off antidepressant medications.
-They are more positive, more relaxed and more motivated to enjoy the good times life can offer them.
+Fine-tuning the stress hormone, testosterone, and progesterone tends to greatly improve these all of the symptoms talked about here.
+At 25 Again, we optimize the body’s cortisol response to stress with supplements.
+The result is much happier patients, many of whom will be able to come off antidepressant medications.
+They are more positive, relaxed, and motivated to enjoy all aspects of life.

 Looking for ways to reduce your stress and improve mood once again?
 Click here to take the health assessment that will help begin helping you right away.